-1. From Start, type 'Recovery' in the Cortana search box and then click AcerCare Center in the list of apps.

-2.Select the Restore tab and click Get Started to Choose an option.
+- From Start, select All apps then Predator.
+Select Predator Recovery Management in the list of Predator apps. - 2.
+Select the Restore tab and click Get Started to Choose an option.

-3.Select Remove everything to reset your PC back to its factory default.
+Select Remove everything to reset your PC back to its factory default.
 This process will reinstall your operating system and remove all of your personal files, apps, and settings.

-- 4.Select Just remove my files if you are keeping your computer.
+Select Just remove my files if you are keeping your computer.
 This will be quicker, but less secure.
-Files may still be recovered with a file recovery program. - Select Remove files and clean the drive if you are not keeping your computer.
+Files may still be recovered with a file recovery program.

+Select Remove files and clean the drive if you are not

+keeping your computer.
 This process will take longer, but will be more secure.